IgniteUI/igniteui-docfx/en/components/grid_displayDensity.md

 }
 ```

-As you may know another option that **IgxGrid** provides for you, in order to be able to change the height of the rows in the grid, is the property `rowHeight`.
+Another option that **IgxGrid** provides for you, in order to be able to change the height of the rows in the grid, is the property `rowHeight`.
 So let's see in action how this property affects the grid layout along with the `displayDensity` option.

 Please keep in mind the following:
  - `displayDensity` options will have **NO** impact on row height **if there is rowHeight specified**;
  - `displayDensity` will **affect all of the rest elements in the grid**, as it has been described above;

-And now we can extend our great sample some more and add `rowHeight` property to the grid:
+And now we can extend our sample and add `rowHeight` property to the grid:
  ```html
  <igx-grid #grid [data]="data" [displayDensity]="density" [rowHeight]="'80px'" width="100%" height="550px">
  ..............